rewls/qemu-docs/system-emulation/qemu-system-emulator-targets/arm-system-emulator.md

 ## Choosing a board model

-- For QEMU’s Arm system emulation, you must specify which board model you want to use with the `-M` or `--machine` option; there is no default.
+- For QEMU’s Arm system emulation, you must specify which board model you want to use with the `-M` or `-machine` option; there is no default.

 <br>